-The web is the most valuable resource available today.
-As such, it should be accessible to all people.
-This includes people with disabilities.
-As the web was constructed and developed without special attention to people with disabilities, there’s a wide effort in recent years to reverse this trend and level the playing field, meaning, allowing people with disabilities the same ease of use of the web that the rest of us are used to.
+The internet is the most valuable resource available to the modern world, and as such should be accessible to all, including people with disabilities.
+Because the World Wide Web was developed and built without bearing disabled people in mind, there’s now a wide-ranging effort to reverse this trend, at the same time levelling the playing field to provide people with disabilities with the same ease of use the rest of us are used to.

-This effort is regulated by the Web Accessibility Initiative (WAI) developed by the World Wide Web Consortium (W3C).
-It is also enforced by law through the Americans with Disabilities Act (ADA) enacted in 1990 that states that all websites should comply with the Web Content Accessibility Guidelines (WCAG).
+This effort is led and regulated by the Web Accessibility Initiative (WAI) developed by the World Wide Web Consortium (W3C), and is enforced by law through the Americans with Disabilities Act (ADA).
+Enacted in 1990, the ADA states that all sites should comply with the Web Content Accessibility Guidelines (WCAG).

-In this guide, we’ll provide necessary information on making your website accessible to people with disabilities.
+In this guide, we provide the necessary information that you'll need for making your website accessible to people with disabilities.